 Facilitator: Mary Lorence

-Healing Hearts is a group study that provides a safe place where women can openly share their pain with other women without fear of judgement or condemnation.
-It is a study of God’s Word that helps bring about healing for women who have suffered loss, sexual abuse, divorce, rape and other trauma.
-This group is small, consisting of 4 to 5 participants and 2 counselors.
-The smaller group size allows quality time for each person and their individual needs.
-If you would like to be part of this group study, contact Mary Lorence at firstname.lastname@example.org or 836-4098 with questions.
+Healing Hearts is a group study of God’s Word that helps bring about healing for women who have suffered loss, sexual abuse, divorce, rape and other trauma.
+It provides a safe place where they can openly share their pain with other women without fear of judgement or condemnation.
+For more information or to sign up to be part of this group study, contact Mary Lorence at firstname.lastname@example.org or 836-4098.

 Contact: Lynn White

-Whether you are struggling with an addiction or you know someone who does, you are welcome to come to our Narcotics Anonymous (NA) Open Meeting, the third Friday of every month.
-There is hope and there is another way to live!
-NA provides an opportunity to listen and learn from the stories of those who are living into their recovery through the 12 steps as they express themselves at our meeting and other meetings in our community.
-Come and benefit from the support this group offers as we daily seek to embrace sobriety.
-Contact Brandi at 218-6643 or Lynn at firstname.lastname@example.org or 796-3362.
+There is hope and another way to live!
+Narcotics Anonymous provides an opportunity to listen and learn from the stories of those who are living into their recovery through the 12 steps as they express themselves at our meeting and other meetings in our community.
+Come and benefit from the support each NA group offers as we daily seek to embrace sobriety.
+For more information, contact Brandi at 218-6643 or Lynn at firstname.lastname@example.org or 796-3362.

 P.A.U.L.
 (Prisoners, Abandoned, Unloved and Lonely)